cravenhoff/NetNinja_NodeJS/git_commands.md

 Once a file is added to be tracked by Git, they're ready to be committed or saved.
 `git commit -m <message>`

+#### Clone a Remote Repository
+This command will clone a remote Github repository so that it is available on your local system to track independently.
+`git clone <url>`

+#### Clone a Remote Branch
+How to clone a remote branch on a Github repository.
+`git checkout -b <newlocalbranch> <remotebranchtoclone>`

 ## Git Branches

 #### Check the Current Branch
 To check and confirm the current branch you're on, before tracking and subsequently committing changes.
 `git branch`

+#### Listing All Branches: Local and Remote
+To list and check all available branches, both local and remote.
+`git branch -a`

 #### Create a New Branch
 A new branch can be created in your local git and later "pushed" to your remote GitHub account for others to access and see.